Nursing (Adult)

 • Work placements

 We enjoy an excellent working partnership with our local health providers collaborating closely with our clinical colleagues to plan and deliver your programme of learning.
 This means that you can gain experience in community and acute placement settings that have national and international reputations for innovation and quality of care.
 You will undertake six placements during your degree.
-Students will work alongside their Practice Supervisors and are required to work both day and night shifts, according to the shift pattern used within the practice setting.
-This allows the student to experience care as it is provided 24 hours a day, 7 days a week.
+You will work alongside your Practice Supervisors and are required to work both day and night shifts, according to the shift pattern used within the practice setting.
+This allows you to experience care as it is provided 24 hours a day, 7 days a week.
 This is in accordance with NMC (2018) Standards for Pre-Registration Nursing Education.
 We offer a range of support mechanisms within both the University and the placement area.
 While on placement, you will be supported by a named member of staff from the placement known as a Practice Supervisor.

 Please note: As our courses are reviewed regularly as part of our quality assurance framework, the modules you can choose from may vary from those shown here.
 The structure of the course may also mean some modules are not available to you.